 For students interested in graduate school, CAMP sponsors a GRE Preparatory Course in conjunction with the Princeton Review.
 Once you take the GRE exam, CAMP may reimburse you for the GRE registration fee.

 If you are an Engineering senior and would like to work in industry after graduation, you may want to consider taking the Fundamentals of Engineering (FE) Exam.
 The FE exam is the first step in the process to becoming a professional licensed engineer (P.E.).
 A student that successfully passes the FE exam can apply for an Engineer-in-Training (E.I.T.)
 Certification.
 Once you take the FE exam, CAMP may reimburse you for the exam registration fee.

 Please note that availability of some of the services above are contingent on available funding.
 If you would like to learn about other organizations that may be able to sponsor you, please stop by the CAMP Office.

 Welcome to our CAMP Library of books donated to us by current and previous CAMP students.
 The CAMP staff put this library together for students to use to help them out in their studies.
 CAMP students are granted access to these books as they are a useful resource to use to supplement material learned in class.
 This interactive spreadsheet allows the student to search our library using the built-in search bar.
-It is designed to receive subject topics as input and the spreadsheet will sort out the library to only show the user books pertaining to that subject.
+It is designed to receive subject topics as input and the spreadsheet will sort out the library to only show the user items pertaining to that subject.
 Below is a list of searchable subjects in our library.
-If there is a book you want to check-out, contact Leo or George.
+If there is an item you want to check-out, contact Leo or George.

 ** In order to be considered an active CAMP students, you must stop by the CAMP Office every quarter to complete an update form as well as participate in CAMP-sponsored activities.